ABckh/video_chat/README.md

 # video_chat

-This is video chat, Google meet clone.
+This is  video chat application, Google meet clone.